Random-Devil-with-internet/Evidence_Guide/Html.md

 </html>
 ```
 ## Images
-Images in html are done by using the img tag inside the tag you put the attributes, the source of were the image is from ever using a file form your computer or a url for the internet.
+Images in html are done by using the img tag inside the tag you put the attributes, the source of where the image is from ever using a file from your computer or a url for the internet.
 Alt text for the image to display incase the image dose not load probably or for screen readers.

 ```html
 <img src="Image.png" alt="Image">
 ```

 ## Reflection
 Now that I have leraned how to use html to make the structure of a website and how to add content eg. text and images.
-I have gained knowledge about how webites are made, edited and the behind the scenes of websites.
-This experience will assit me in the making of assignment 1 for the website that I will have to build.
+I have gained knowledge about how webites are made, edited and the behind the scenes of websites and this experience will come in handy in the making of assignment 1 for the website that I will have to build.